varunkrunch/frontend-connector/README.md

-# Frontend Connector - NotebookLM Clone
+# Frontend Connector - NerdNest

 A modern, responsive web application for organizing sources, notes, and ideas in notebooks with AI-powered chat assistance.